- There can be various consequences of having high turnover rates.

 - To maintain your employees, find out what your employees want and let them know that they matter.

 - Some consequences of high turnover rates are that it can be expensive and lower productivity.

 Although we all aim to hold on to our employees, despite our best efforts, we might experience a period of high turnover.
 This turnover may have been necessary for the overall benefit of the company, but this doesn’t mean your business won’t be negatively impacted.
 The effects of high employee turnover are far-reaching and are not limited to the recruitment costs of having to find appropriate replacements.

 Employees want security, and when there are people constantly coming and going, you start to feel like your company has just become a revolving door, which seriously damages morale.
-Of course, your remaining employees will likely have to pick up the slack created by the high turnover, which will put them under undue strain.
+Of course, your remaining employees will likely have to pick up the slack created by the high turnover, which puts undue strain on them.

-So how can we unite our team, adapt our performance management systems, and revitalize morale after a bout of intense turnover?
+So how can you unite your team, adapt your performance management systems and revitalize morale after a bout of intense turnover?